tafaltens/public_test/README.md

 * In 2022, the latest Jupyter Notebook version is [Jupyter Notebook (202105) ](https://nanohub.org/tools/jupyter70).
 There are other versions that you can find by searching in the tools module in your nanoHUB dashboard.
 * In your newly created GitHub repository, find the link to this repo by clicking the green code download button and viewing the options.

   ### There are two ways to clone a repo, using HTTPS or using SSH.
+  If you use HTTPS, you will need to enter your credentials every time you push code to the repo.
+If you set up your accounts to use SSH, your credentials are stored in your accounts, and you don't have to enter them again as you work.

   ### To use the HTTPS URL:
       * Go to the HTTPS tab
       * Click the clipboard icon to copy your tools's https URL to the clipboard.